K-S-K/Tutorials/WSL/Readme.md

 The commands I use in the job to set up some initial substances inside of the WSL Distributions are:
 - ```sudo apt update``` - Actualise the index of system updater;
 - ```sudo apt upgrade -y``` - Actualise the system software;
-- ```sudo apt install openssh-client bash-completion``` - Install a useful tool to make you interaction with the command line more useful.
+- ```sudo apt install openssh-client bash-completion``` - Install a useful tool to make your interaction with the command line more useful.